 Still, it may be a long time before the Bitcoin catches up to any government currency in popularity or stability, as there’s lots to scare off everyday consumers.
 CNET reports that nearly a quarter of a million dollars was stolen in a virtual Bitcoin heist last year, while a hack at Instawallet forced the Bitcoin wallet company to suspend its service indefinitely.

 And there’s more to landing a Bitcoin than walking over to the bank and making a withdrawal.
 As Manjoo describes it in his Slate piece, buying Bitcoins involves a multi-step process where an out-of-state wire transfer goes to a company that acts as an intermediary with an online Bitcoin exchange.
 Manjoo made his transfer to LocalTill, which he describes like this: “It’s something like PayPal, except LocalTill isn’t tied to your bank account or credit card, and instead deals only in cash.”
-And by the way, the LocalTill website looks like something designed by a 10 year old, or a fraudster.

 So are there Bitcoins in your future?
 At least in Silicon Valley, there’s already a rush of startups offering Bitcoin-related services.
 But it’s hard to wrap one’s head around the notion that a currency without a bank, a nation, or even a creator who’s willing to show himself makes for a sound investment.
 But if you’re a drug kingpin trying to hide your cash, hey: It’s definitely worth a look.